lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping-test/process-mapping-test.md

 Set your Order Number Identifier Extraction Criteria for the Order Completed Milestone to $OrderNumber.
 Go to Task 2 in order to save your work.

 ### Task 2: Draft to Configured State
 You may now click "Save" and ensure you receive the message box ""Succesfully saved the changes" and close your model.
-You should now see say configured.
+You should now see it as Configured.
 To activate the model, go to Task 3.

 ### Task 3: Configured State to Active State
 Access your Insight Models, locate your model and ensure it says Configured.
 Now Activate your model.
 You will recieed an Activation Confirmation, click Activate.